Engee documentation

 Introduction

-Multirate systems are discrete systems containing signals with different sampling rates (SR) are called multirate systems.
-In most cases, systems that vary the sampling rate of the input signal are considered.
-It can be increased and decreased by an integer number of times, as well as changed by a fractional number of times (m/n, where m and n are integers).
-On the example of this model we will consider the classical problem of changing the PD by a fractional number of times, and also learn why we need a filter.
+Multi-rate systems are called discrete systems containing signals with different sampling rates (BH).
+In most cases, systems that change the sampling frequency of the input signal are considered.
+It can be increased and decreased by an integer number of times, as well as changed by a fractional number of times (m/n, where m and n - whole ones).
+Using the example of this model, we will consider the classic problem of changing the BH by a fractional number of times, and also find out why we need a filter.

 01_mdl.png